Showing posts with label Personal Reflection. Show all posts

 The Ego is not Bad

 >> We all have egos, and to quote a psychologist friend, you need your ego to prop you up and give you strength.
-Don’t get rid of your ego.
-Unfortunately, the unhealthy parts of the ego sabotage us in unique and often sophisticated ways.
+Don’t get rid of your ego, heal and integrate it.

 Read my books to heal yourself and join me on YouTube for meditations.
 I also offer healing sessions.
 A lot of self-healing is about developing confidence in yourself and releasing beliefs that paint you into a corner, beliefs about yourself and the world.